apache/streampipes/README.md

 # Install StreamPipes
 Clone this project or download the folder for your operating system.
+To download the ZIP of the installer click on the green button `Clone or download`on the top right.
+Then click on `download ZIP`.

 ## Linux and OSX
 * Open the terminal and navigate to the directory `streampipes-installer/osx_linux`